nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Adds or deletes genre(s) from a specified anime<br>
 Format: `genre INDEX c/ACTION g/GENRE [g/GENRE] ...`

+Notes:
 * Duplicate genres are not allowed
 * You need to provide at least 1 `GENRE`
+* All valid genres provided will be successfully added/deleted from the anime

 Parameters:
 * [`INDEX`](#index)